ctran88/diligent_scheduler/README.md

 - Find a better way to support batch creating tasks.
 Would prefer an array of `CreateTaskDto` instead of an object with a `tasks: CreateTaskDto[]` property.
 Couldn't find a away to do that and keep validation though.
 - Add a Kafka broker and zookeeper service with a consumer/producer pattern to push events on a topic instead of direct communication between the service and robot.
 - More scalable prioritization logic.
 Once the `tasks` table starts accruing hundreds of thousands of records, using a SQL query to sort it each time will become very slow.
+- Add routing logic so that a robot may multitask and perform multiple actions at once if it can hold multiple items and deliver them to a single or multiple destinations in a similar vicinity.

 ## Design questions
 > What components may be required to accomplish this on a high level?